railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

    :scale: 75
    :align: center

-   *Process for handling a production order*
+   *Process for Handling a Production Order*

 The `Scheduled date` , `Product Qty` and `Reference`, are automatically completed when the form is first opened.
 Enter the product that you want to produce, and the quantity required.
 The :guilabel:`Product UOM` by